Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Larry): The copy/paste of a group of bricks or text didn't copy in the same order
 - BUGFIX (Vincent): CRASH!
 In the preference you could set a sub grid number to 0 or 1, leading to a later crash (when relaunching BlueBrick or editing the grid layer options)
 - BUGFIX (Vincent): In the export window, the maximum scale was limited by the size of the total area, not the size of the selected area.
+- BUGFIX (Daniel): CRASH!
+When the export window is minimized.
 - BUGFIX (Alban): The saving of TDL file is not perfect (problems with polarity, flags, slopes and altitude).
 Well Slope is still not handle, but I don't plan to do more for now.
 - BUGFIX (Alban): The snapping of connected brick tried to snap to free connection point inside the selection, making the snapping becoming crazy.
 - BUGFIX (Alban): Another bug on the snapping of connected brick: now the selected bricks are unlinked from the non selected brick during the mouse down to have a stable snapping.